 - Business processes to be implemented: e.g. start with the Purchase-to-Pay process to get a foundation of solid purchase authorizations, then move on to tackle each element of the Source-to-Contract process to incrementally expand the range of suppliers.

 - Organizational entities to use the new capabilities: e.g. start with your headquarters operation or a particular business unit to gain experience and refine your processes.

-By making each phase a manageable combination of spend categories, business processes and organisational entities, you can closely control the scope of each mini project, measuring results and making refinements as you go.
+By making each phase a manageable combination of spend categories, business processes and organizational entities, you can closely control the scope of each mini project, measuring results and making refinements as you go.

-How do we organise for both early and sustained results?
+How do we organize for both early and sustained results?

 With a clear understanding of the inter-relationship between the Purchase-to-Pay and Source-to-Contract, it is easy for these two important processes to progress in parallel:

-- A Source-to-Contract Stream will continually create more and more savings opportunities for the organisation to utilize in the Purchase-to-Pay process.
+- A Source-to-Contract Stream will continually create more and more savings opportunities for the organization to utilize in the Purchase-to-Pay process.

 Where do we start?